KARMOUNI/devops-livecoding/README.md

         run: mvn clean verify
  PS: it's validated

-image image
-❓ Why did we use secured variables?
+# Why did we use secured variables?
   Secured variables (GitHub Secrets) are used to protect sensitive information, such as DockerHub credentials, from being exposed in the public repository.
 They ensure that credentials are only accessible within the GitHub Actions environment.

-image
-❓ Why did we use the needs: build-and-test on the job?
+# Why did we use the needs: build-and-test on the job?
   The needs: build-and-test directive ensures that the Docker image is only built and pushed if the build-and-test job completes successfully.
 This dependency prevents deploying an untested or failed build.

-❓ For what purpose do we need to push Docker images?
+# For what purpose do we need to push Docker images?
  Pushing Docker images to a repository (like DockerHub) allows for easy deployment and version control of the application.
 Once an image is built, it can be reused across environments, ensuring consistency.

 image